t-padma/t-padma.github.io/_posts/2023-06-23-fmri-intro.md

 Therefore, the BOLD signal can be interpreted as **an indirect way of quantifying regional neuronal activity**.

-### Magnetic Resonance
+### Macroscopic picture of MR
 BOLD imaging is the most common method of fMRI.[^3] BOLD MRI is also called fMRI.
 Magnetic resonance is the absorption or emission of electromagnetic radiation by atomic nuclei in response to certain magnetic fields.[^4]  A couple of useful video resources to get introduced to fMRI are:
 * [MRI Physics education materials](https://med.stanford.edu/bmrgroup/education/mri-physics.html), Body MRI Research group, Stanford Medicine
 * [MRI Physics](https://www.youtube.com/watch?v=jLnuPKhKXVM), Johns Hopkins Radiology

-1. First of all, the fMRI scanner constitutes a large magnet with its own magnetic field $B_0$.
+1. First of all, the fMRI scanner constitutes a large magnet with its magnetic field $B_0$.
 Free protons or $H^+$ are the most widely imaged due to the abundance of water in the human body.
 These $H^+$ ions act like a bar magnet with a positive and a negative pole.

 ![magnet](/images/magnet.png)